wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 headers = {"content-type": "application/json"}
 ```

-You pause here for a second and remember that you'll need to use authentication for the next line of code.
+You pause here for a second and remember that you'll need to use authentication for this line of code.
 You can choose between using a [JWT or Basic Authentication](https://developer.nexmo.com/concepts/guides/authentication#header-based-api-key-and-secret-authentication), and you choose the latter.

 You store your API key and secret in these variables: